8 Financial statements: A second look

 that contains the “standard” set of observations for Compustat.

-We begin by setting up objects for the remote data frames we used in Chapter 7.
+We begin by setting up the remote data frames we used in Chapter 6.

 8.2 Balance sheets